- Search The Registry

-John Chavis, a Black educator and abolitionist was born on this date in 1763.
+John Chavis, a Black educator, and abolitionist, was born on this date in 1763.

-In 1808, Chavis founded a school for the children of white slave owners, training white children during the day and free Black children at night.
+In 1808, Chavis founded a school for the children of white slave owners, training white children during the day and freeing black children at night.
 He prepared the white children for college by teaching them Latin and Greek.
 The school he opened in Raleigh was described as one of the best in the state.
 It surely was an excellent school, for some of the most powerful men in white society entrusted their sons’ education to Chavis.